tangrams/heightmapper/exporting_to_blender.md

 ### Tips

-The first time you try this, it's convenient to make your heightmap 1000 pixels wide, which makes the math easier: then your mesh x-scale is just 1, and your displacement scale is the "z:x scale factor" value copied from the Heightmapper.
+The first time you try this, it's convenient to make your heightmap 1000 pixels wide, which makes the math easier: then your mesh x-scale is just 1, and your displacement scale is the "z:x scale factor" value copied from Heightmapper.

 Good luck!